PennLINC/xcp_d/docs/workflows.rst

    *  - > 80 years
       - 10 - 30

-If using the low-pass filter, a recommended cutoff is 6 BPM (i.e., 0.1 Hertz), per :footcite:t:`gratton2020removal`.
+If using the low-pass filter for single-band data, a recommended cutoff is 6 BPM (i.e., 0.1 Hertz), per :footcite:t:`gratton2020removal`.